NSEA Upcoming Communications Projects

 area to about 4:30 PM when the parade is scheduled to conclude.
 Evening lakefront assignments run from about

-6:30 or 7 PM to about 9:25 PM when the fireworks are scheduled to conclude.
+6:00 or 6:30 PM to about 9:25 PM when the fireworks are scheduled to conclude.

-A copy of last year's NSEA Instructions may be clicked for more specific details and radio procedures.
+may be clicked for more specific details and radio procedures.

 Radio Operators willing to give of their time for any part of